wb14123/scala2grpc/readme.md

 object GenerateGRPC extends GRPCGenerator {

-  // Add `option java_package = "me.binwang.example.grpc";` to the top of the generated GRPC proto file override val protoJavaPackage: String = "me.binwang.rss.grpc"
+  // Add `option java_package = "me.binwang.example.grpc";` to the top of the generated GRPC proto file override val protoJavaPackage: String = "me.binwang.example.grpc"

-  // Add `package rss` at the top of generated GRPC proto file override val protoPackage: String = "example"
+  // Add `package example` at the top of generated GRPC proto file override val protoPackage: String = "example"

   // Optional: if there are unsupported types in Scala classes, use this map to define the type mapping